awi-esc/ModelWeights.jl/README.md

 - weights are calculated based on annual mean data from 1980-2014

+## Tests
+To run the testsets, go to the pkg> mode (by typing ']' in the REPL) and run 'test'.
+This starts the tests loaded in 'test/runtests.jl'.

 ## References
 - Brunner, Lukas, Angeline G. Pendergrass, Flavio Lehner, Anna L. Merrifield, Ruth Lorenz, and Reto Knutti.
 “Reduced Global Warming from CMIP6 Projections When Weighting Models by Performance and Independence.”
 Earth System Dynamics 11, no. 4 (November 13, 2020): 995–1012. https://doi.org/10.5194/esd-11-995-2020.